Kubota Engine Oil Pressure Problems: Pump & Sensor Fixes

 • Camshaft Plugs (for B-Series): Inspect for looseness or damage; faulty plugs may cause pressure drops.

 • Oil Pump and Relief Valve: Check the valve for sticking; a stuck valve can cause low pressure despite pump operation.
 Investigate pickup tube for hairline cracks expanding with heat causing pressure loss.
+Check out our complete Kubota maintenance guide

 Comprehensive Repair Procedures & Solutions